andycate/topax/README.md

 For now, this package needs to be installed by cloning the repo.
 You can clone the repo with `git clone https://github.com/andycate/topax.git` and then install the package by running `pip install -e .` inside the cloned directory.
+Make sure to use a python virtual environment!

+NOTE: for the stellarator examples, you will need to have the package `desc-opt` installed.

-You can check out the examples in the `examples/` folder by running `topax examples/`.
-Once the shell has opened up, type `target("<example_file_name>.py")` with one of the example file names and the example should appear.
+You can check out the examples in the `examples/` folder by running `topax --auto_reload examples/<file>.py`.
 Now, try changing some of the parameters in that file.
 When you save the file, you'll notice that the model is instantly updated.

+You can add parameters which will appear as sliders which can be adjusted in real time on the second window.
+Check out the examples to see how it works.

+### Keyboard Shortcuts
+- `m`: change lighting mode (cycles between three)
+- `f`: front view
+- `t`: top view
+- `r`: right view

 ## The vision + Resources
 Not really sure where I'm going with this project, but I found it interesting